aboutcode-org/aboutcode-toolkit/docs/source/specification.rst

 common license text.
 In this case the field name is suffixed with "_file" and the field value must be a path pointing to the file that contains the actual value of the field.
 This path must be a POSIX path relative to the path of the ABOUT file.
 The file content must be UTF-8-encoded text.
-This is in contrast with field values contained directly in an ABOUT file that must be US-ASCII- encoded text and allows to support non-ASCII text content.

 For example, the full license text for a component is often stored in a separate file named COPYING: